bcmi/MadisNet-Inharmonious-Region-Localization/README.md

 <img src="figures/mask_comparison.jpg" width = "100%" height = "100%" alt="Some examples of inharmonious region prediction" align=center />
 </div>

+## Test Set with Multiple Foregrounds

+To evaluate the effectiveness of inharmonious region localization for multiple inharmonious regions, we also prepare a test set with multiple foregrounds.
+Based on HCOCO test set, we composite 19,482 synthetic images with multiple foregrounds, in which the number of foregrounds ranges from 2 to 9.
+The test set can be downloaded from [Baidu Cloud](https://pan.baidu.com/s/1lxFte2NqQSjrkt-s6OSbpg?pwd=uvan).

 ## Citation
 If you find this work or code is helpful in your research, please cite: